Mercedes-Benz S-Class (W220): Aftermarket tuning

-The naturally aspirated V-8 was boosted by up to 30 hp, but the turbo and super-charged version was boosted 100-120 hp by reputable tuning companies.
-An additional 200 hp could be achieved with extensive modifications going as far as improved heat management and modifications to the intercooler for the M275 V-12 twin-turbo.
+Aftermarket tuning companies offered upgrades that increased the power of the naturally aspirated V-8 by up to 30 hp, and the turbocharged and supercharged versions by around 100-120 hp.
+On the M275 V-12 twin-turbo, an additional 200 hp could be achieved with extensive modifications going as far as improved heat management and modifications to the intercooler.
 Potential points of modification include intake, exhaust, fuel systems, transmissions, and the ECU.

-An example of an aftermarket version of the S-Class, was the 2001 Brabus S V12.
+An example of an aftermarket version of the S-Class was the 2001 Brabus S V12.
 This increased the displacement of the engine to 6.7 liters and the horsepower to 450.
 The changes also included interior luxury options like the BRABUS PC, enhanced leather trim options, and a 12-inch TFT (flat screen) display.
-The Brabus had a top speed of almost 190 mph and various other changes, including different tires and rims (on the front 50.8 x 24.1 cm / 20.0 x 9.5 with 245/35ZR-20, and on the rear 50.8 x 24.1 cm / 20.0 x 9.5 also with 245/35ZR-20).
+The Brabus had a top speed of almost 190 mph and various other changes, including different tires and wheels (on the front 50.8 x 24.1 cm / 20.0 x 9.5 with 245/35ZR-20, and on the rear 50.8 x 24.1 cm / 20.0 x 9.5 also with 245/35ZR-20).